agnostack/magento_extension/README.md

 1. Copy Zendesk.xml.example into Magento's `/var/connect/` directory as Zendesk.xml
 2. Navigate to `System > Magento Connect > Package Extensions`
 3. Go to `Load Local Package` and select `Zendesk`
+4. Update release notes and version number
+5. Save Data and Create Package
-4. Saving the package will place it in Magento's `/var/connect/` directory
+6. The package will place it in Magento's `/var/connect/` directory
+7. Log-in to Magento Connect and upload a new version of the extension